lhuxley/OpenMPMonteCarlo/README.md

 If the `CSV` flag is defined in the program, the program outputs a comma-separated value (CSV) file with the following columns:

+- Number of threads
 - Number of trials
-- Number of threads
+- Probability
-- Execution time (seconds)
+- Execution speed (MegaMuliplies/sec)
-- Number of darts landed inside the first hole
-- Number of darts landed inside the second hole
-- Number of darts landed inside the third hole
-- Estimated area of the first hole
-- Estimated area of the second hole
-- Estimated area of the third hole

-## License

-This program is released under the [MIT License](https://opensource.org/licenses/MIT).